GreptimeTeam/greptimedb-grafana-datasource/README.md

 ## Install packaged plugin Locally(you can use either)

+> we haven't publish this plugin to grafana, you need to install locally currentlly

 1. ### use docker compose (Recommend, contains dependency docker image)
   * down load [files in docker dirctory](https://github.com/GreptimeTeam/greptimedb-grafana-datasource/tree/main/docker)
   * `cd` your downloaded diretory, run `docker compose up`